Tough c interview questions

 Output: 25

-9. If declared an extern variables or function globally then its visibility will whole the program which may contain one file or many files.
+9. If a variable or function is declared as extern globally, its visibility extends throughout the entire program, whether it consists of a single file or multiple files.
 For example consider a c program which has written in two files named as one.c and two.c:

 (a)